kejar31/VoronMods/CB-C2/Readme.md

 !!!Coming soon: Klipper config

 ---------------------------------------------------------------------------------------

+RC2:

+- reworked the locking screw solution on the Door but offering a modified cable door for CW2.
+	- This should option up more room for cables
+	- This should fix issues with the right side not closing all the way
+	- improved look and integration with CW2 was achieved with this as well
+- Optional Sealing Nut for the cable gland is included
+	- This should help if you are less worried about the extra strain relief and more worried about Z height
+	- This should fix issues with the strain relief hitting the Top left bolt on the Switchwire

 RC1.1:
  - Added a bit more space for the fan (it was too tight lol)